jinkscad/PasswordCrackerSimulation/README.md

 <div align="center">

-**Remember: Strong passwords are your first line of defense! 🔐**
+**Remember: Strong passwords are your first line of defense.**

-Made with ❤️ for security education
+Made for security education

 </div>